wonjunee/design-AB-test/README.md

 ####Summary
 State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

-I didn’t use Bonferroni correction because …
+I didn’t use Bonferroni correction because the metrics are not independent.

 ####Recommendation
 Make a recommendation and briefly describe your reasoning.